nok/sklearn-porter/readme.md

     </tbody>
 </table>

-✓ = is full-featured, ○ = has minor exceptions
+✓ = is full-featured, ○ = has minor exceptions, * = default language

 ## Installation